 The Jabuka/Pomo Pit FRA in the Adriatic Sea was established in 2017 through Recommendation GFCM/41/2017/3.
-As a basis of the measure, this instrument explicitly refers to the precautionary approach, in accordance with the Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 relating to the Conservation and Management of Straddling Fish
+As a basis of the measure, this instrument explicitly refers to the precautionary approach, in accordance with the Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks of 4 August 1995 and the Code of Conduct for Responsible Fisheries of the Food and Agriculture Organization of the United Nations.

-388 As regards proposals for new SPAMIs, including in the waters off Capo Santa Maria di Leuca, see supra, sub-para.
+&lt;sup>388 As regards proposals for new SPAMIs, including in the waters off Capo Santa Maria di Leuca, see supra, sub-para.
 5.1, A.